simonengstler/tool-info-module-generator/README.md

 - `python-dotenv` package
 - BenchExec python library
 - Add `template/mock_exes` to `PATH` (e.g. on Linux: `echo 'export PATH=$PWD/template/mock_exes:$PATH' >> ~/.bashrc`)
-- Provide a (mock) executable (e.g. copy paste an existing one, rename it and make it executable)
+- Provide a (mock) executable (e.g. copy paste an existing one, rename it and make it executable) for the tool that you want to create the tool-info module file for.

 ## Installation